Grapes ripe for picking at Newbold-White House's vineyard - NewsBreak

 Grapes ripe for picking at Newbold-White House's vineyard

-The muscadine grapes are ripe for picking at the Newbold-White House's vineyard and the group that oversees the house is inviting the public to come pick some for a small donation.
+With its muscadine grapes ripening on the vine, the group that manages the Newbold-White House and its vineyard is inviting the public to come pick some for a small donation.

 The Perquimans County Restoration Association said anyone is invited to stop by the historic brick house between dawn and dusk and pick some grapes.